lm-tools/drl-import/README.md

 (This makes sure your DRL directory is up-to-date with Master)

 —
-Open content.js in ‘Atom’
+Open content.js in ‘Atom’ / text editor

-Open Github DRL directory as project in ‘Atom’
+Open Github DRL directory as project in ‘Atom’ / change line (open digital-resource-library/app/data/resources.js in atom)

 Create a few new lines at the end of /app/data/resources.js (before the ‘];’ line)